 Spanish language learners often have trouble using the subjunctive in Spanish.
-The reason is because native English-speakers taking online Spanish lessons don’t naturally know when to use the subjunctive “mood” or conjugate verbs in the subjunctive tense.
+It’s because native English speakers taking online Spanish lessons don’t naturally know when to use the subjunctive “mood” or conjugate verbs in the subjunctive tense.
 We aren’t used to hearing the subjunctive mood in English.
 When we start learning Spanish, we default to the indicative in Spanish because we are often just translating.
-What is the difference between subjunctive and indicative in Spanish?
+Read more to learn the difference between subjunctive versus indicative in Spanish.

 Understanding Spanish moods